 • how or if it has changed in shape, color, size, or elevation

-During your visit, your doctor will also carefully examine your skin with a high quality magnifying glass that allows them to get a much more detailed view of the growth on your skin.
+During your visit, your doctor will also carefully examine your skin with a high-quality magnifying glass that allows them to get a much more detailed view of the growth on your skin.
 They will likely also check for enlarged lymph nodes.

 The next step may involve a biopsy of the mole or growth.
 This is the most accurate way to diagnose nodular melanoma.

-Treatment of nodular melanoma typically involves surgically removing the melanoma and some of the healthy skin surrounding the growth.
 A doctor may also recommend a lymph node biopsy so they can see if any cancer cells have spread to your lymph nodes.

 Melanoma that has spread to lymph nodes or internal organs requires additional treatment to destroy the cancer cells.
 This may include: